 CHROMOSOMAL DISORDERS: EASY WAY TO EXPLAIN MUTATION

 In recent years, we find that a huge number of human disorders like chromosomal disorders, deformities and diseases become hereditary.
 Reasons of some diseases are gene mutation and others are gross chromosomal abnormalities.
-We can study these abnormalities by advanced genetical studies.
+We can study these abnormal arrangement of chromosome by advanced genetical studies.

 Various genetic disorders are classified into two broad categories

 Here I am trying to elaborate some important chromosomal disorders.
 The reason of these disorders are absence or excess or abnormal arrangement of one or more chromosomes.

 |NAME OF THE DISORDERS||TYPE OF DISORDER||RESULT OF DISORDER||SYMPTOMS OF DISORDERS|

 |Down’s syndrome||Autosomal aneuploidy in chromosomal disorders||Trisomy of chromosome 21 in abnormal arrangement of chromosome||Mongolian eyelid fold; ever open mouth; protruding tongue; short neck; projecting lower lip.|

 |Turner’s syndrome||Sex chromosomal aneuploidy.||XO sex chromosomes.||Sterile female underdeveloped breasts; short stature; neck with heavy muscles; loose skin and narrow hips.|

 |Alkaptonuria||Autosomal gene mutation.||Lack or inactivity of enzyme homogentisate oxidase.||When the patient releases urine, it becomes black in contact with air, cartilage becomes dark also.|

 |Phenylketonuria (PKU)||Autosomal gene mutation.||Lack of enzyme phenylalanine hydroxilase.||Extreme mental retardation.|